 - Describe the current and potential applications of massively parallel DNA sequencing technology

 One of the defining and essential features of life is genetic material.
 An organism’s genome is the complete set of all genes and genetic material that is present in that organism or individual cell.
 Often we think of genes in terms of protein-coding genes, or genes that are transcribed into mRNAs and then translated into protein; however, genomes consist of a lot more than just protein coding genes.
 In addition, the features of prokaryotic and eukaryotic genomes differ in terms of both size and content.

 The image below shows the different ranges of genome sizes in different taxonomic groups of life.
 Note that, in general, prokaryotic genomes are smaller than eukaryotic genomes.
-However, eukaryotic genome sizes are vary wildly and are not linked to organimsal “complexity.”
-Refer to this diagram as you read on about the differences and similarities between prokayotic and eukaryotic genomes.
+However, eukaryotic genome sizes vary wildly and are not linked to organismal “complexity.”
+Refer to this diagram as you read on about the differences and similarities between prokaryotic and eukaryotic genomes.

 - The genomes of Bacteria and Archaea are compact; essentially all of their DNA is “functional” (contains genes or gene regulatory elements).

 - The sizes of prokaryotic genomes ranges from about 1 million to 10 million base pairs of DNA, usually in a single, circular chromosome